Master Plan For Aging

 California for All Ages: Why a Master Plan for Aging?

 Aging is changing and it’s changing California.
-California’s over-6o population is projected to diversify and grow faster than any other age group.
-By 2030, 10.8 million Californians will be an older adult, making up one-quarter of the state’s population.
+The older adult population is growing faster and more diverse than other age group.
+By 2030, nearly 10 million Californians will be an older adult, about 25% of the state’s population.

 A famous quote